List of tallest buildings in Rotterdam: Map of tallest buildings

 This map displays the location of all buildings taller than 100 m (328 ft) in Rotterdam.
 Each marker is coloured by the decade of the building's completion.

 Tallest buildings

-This list ranks completed skyscrapers and high-rises in Rotterdam that stand at least 100 m (328 ft) tall as of 2025, based on standard height measurement.
+This list ranks completed skyscrapers and high-rises in Rotterdam that stand at least 100 m (328 ft) tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
-The “Year” column indicates the year of completion.
+The "Year" column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.